VisualNeuroscience-UH/CxSystem/docs/overview.rst

 **- Update Globals():**

 Although mentioned as a dangerous method in the literature, updating the Globals() directly, is a practical approach in our case.
 This method  \
 uses aforementioned prefixes and corresponding variables.
-However, the variables does not have to *wait* inside the syntax bank to be run after \
+However, the variables do not need to *wait* inside the syntax bank to be run after \
-the main object call.
-They can be implicitly executed inside the main object and still become "visible" to the magic network by putting them \
+the main object, CxSystem(), call.
+They can be implicitly executed inside the main object and still become "visible" to the magic network because they are \
 in Globals().
 Thus, the user does not have to face a manual syntax-executer outside of the main object call.

 Accordingly, most of the *exec* commands inside the main object CxSystem() are creating the required variables and making them visible to \